-A widow(er) who was born before August 14, 1919, and whose annuity was authorized for payment before August 13, 1981, can be paid a VDB when (s)he becomes entitled to a retirement insurance benefit under the SS Act even if the date of entitlement is after August 1981.
-The reason for this is that her VDB was technically awarded before August 13, 1981, even though the VDB amount at that time was zero.
+A widow(er) who was born before August 14, 1919, and whose annuity was authorized for payment before August 13, 1981, can be paid a VDB when they become entitled to a retirement insurance benefit under the SS Act even if the date of entitlement is after August 1981.
+The reason for this is that their VDB was technically awarded before August 13, 1981, even though the VDB amount at that time was zero.